spotinst/help/src/docs/administration/users-a/README.md

 Your password must have at least:

 - 8 characters
-- One number
+- 1 number
-- One uppercase letter
+- 1 uppercase letter
-- One lowercase letter
+- 1 lowercase letter
-- One special character
+- 1 special character